Crawford family murder

-The Crawford family murder was the July 1970 killing of pregnant mother Therese Crawford and her three children at their home in Glenroy, Victoria, Australia.
+The Crawford family murder was the killing of pregnant mother Therese Crawford and her three children at their home in Glenroy, Victoria, Australia, in July 1970.
 The family car was located at the bottom of a cliff at Loch Ard Gorge in Port Campbell on 2 July with the bodies of the four victims still inside.

-The husband and father of the decedents, Elmer Kyle Crawford (b.
-May 1930), who has not been seen since the incident, is the prime suspect in the murders.
+The husband, and father of the children, Elmer Kyle Crawford (b.
+May 1930), is the prime suspect in the murders and has not been seen since.

 Investigation

-Two weeks before the murders, Elmer Crawford, an employee of the Victoria Racing Club (VRC), and his wife, 35-year-old Therese Crawford, drafted new wills that left a considerable fortune to Elmer Crawford in the event of his family's death.
+Two weeks before the murders, Elmer Crawford, an employee of the Victoria Racing Club (VRC), and his pregnant wife Therese drafted new wills that left a considerable fortune to Elmer in the event of his family's death.
 At the time of the murders, the couple had three children: Katherine Jane (aged 12), James William (aged 8), and Karen Jean (aged 6).
 It is believed by investigators that the impending arrival of their fourth child and Therese's mental state were the triggers for the murders.
-Another factor could have been the theft of goods by Crawford from the VRC.
+Another factor could have been the theft of goods by Elmer from the VRC.

-A July 1971 coroner's inquest found that Crawford, who had emigrated from Ireland in 1951, murdered his wife and three children at the family's home in Cardinal Road, Glenroy.
-Crawford had constructed an electrocution device, using a 15 m length of electrical lead and alligator clips, which he attached to his wife's ears while she slept before electrocuting her.
+A July 1971 coroner's inquest found that Elmer, who had emigrated from Ireland in 1951, murdered his wife and three children at the family's home in Cardinal Road, Glenroy.
+Elmer had constructed an electrocution device, using a 15 m length of electrical lead and alligator clips, which he attached to his wife's ears while she slept before electrocuting her.
 He then battered Karen to death, presumably using the hammer found in the car, and electrocuted both Katherine and James.

-Crawford then loaded the blanket-wrapped bodies, along with a motorbike, fuel cans, rifle, and hose, into the family's Holden FE sedan (the back seat had also been removed).
+Elmer then loaded the blanket-wrapped bodies, along with a motorbike, fuel cans, rifle and hose, into the family's Holden FE sedan (with registration number HKU-061).
 He then drove them 200 km to Port Campbell, where he connected the hose from the exhaust to the driver's side window before pushing the car over the cliff edge in an effort to frame his wife by making the crime look like a murder-suicide.
 To aid the vehicle's movement, he had also laid a stone pathway across a drainage ditch in front of the vehicle.

 Search

-Crawford, who was last seen in his driveway on the day of the vehicle's discovery, has been missing since the murders, although he was reportedly spotted in 1994 in Western Australia by an acquaintance.
+Elmer, who was last seen in his driveway on the day of the vehicle's discovery, has been missing since the murders, although he was reportedly spotted in 1994 in Western Australia by an acquaintance.
 A reward of A$100,000 was offered in 2008 for information leading to his arrest.
-In July 2010, Victorian Police announced that they were, in conjunction with the FBI, attempting to identify a man, via facial recognition technology, who died in 2005 in San Angelo, Texas, United States, that they believed to be Crawford.
+In July 2010, Victorian Police announced that they were, in conjunction with the FBI, attempting to identify a man, via facial recognition technology, who died in 2005 in San Angelo, Texas, United States, whom they believed to be Elmer.
 The man had no fingerprints and carried multiple identity documents.
-It was announced on 27 August 2010 that comparison of DNA from a Crawford blood relative ruled out any connection to the body in Texas.
+It was announced on 27 August 2010 that comparison of DNA from a Crawford blood relative ruled out any connection to the body in the US.